nagasainanduri/investdao/README.md

 - Help with documentation and tutorials
 - Review and test pull requests

-### Community
-- Participate in governance discussions
-- Help new members get started
-- Share feedback and suggestions
-- Spread the word about InvestmentDAO

 ### Getting Involved
 1. Fork the repository
 2. Create a feature branch